dd32/td-gh-ex/README.txt

 Conica's Settings:
 ---------------
-This theme is built around Kaira's own settings framework contained in the folder /framework/.
+This theme is built around Kaira's own settings contained in the folder /settings/.
 All code is licensed under GPL 2.0 and copyright Kaira unless otherwise specified.

 All setting are self explanatory or have notes explaining what they do or how to use the theme settings.
 View the settings under Appearance -> CONICA Settings.